The Impact of the Human Rights Act 1998 on Medical Decision Making

 Why is the Human Rights Act relevant to medical treatment?

-The Human Rights Act is relevant to health care providers since it regulates the relationship between individuals and public authorities.
+The External link Human Rights Act is relevant to health care providers since it regulates the relationship between individuals and public authorities.
 It is unlawful for public authorities 'to act in a way which is incompatible with a Convention right'.
 The description of a public authority given in the Act includes: the Department of Health, health authorities, Health Trusts, Primary Care Groups and Trusts in England, Primary Care Trusts in Scotland, Local Health Groups in Wales and the equivalent bodies, still to be established, in Northern Ireland.
 Individual doctors working within the NHS are almost certainly public authorities and it has been suggested that doctors working privately may also fall into that category.
 (The degree to which the work of private doctors is covered by the Act remains a matter of speculation and once this matter has been clarified the BMA will include information on its website) This means that from October 2000 doctors working within the NHS throughout the UK are required by law to observe the Convention rights in reaching decisions and must be able to demonstrate that they have done so.
 Even if it emerges that private doctors are not classed as public authorities, the BMA believes, as a matter of good practice, that all doctors should ensure that their decisions are compliant with the Act.

-Many doctors are not accustomed to thinking in terms of "rights" but one of the purposes of this guidance is to show the way in which accepted good practice, focused on patients' wishes and interests, closely echoes the requirements of the Human Rights Act.
+Many doctors are not accustomed to thinking in terms of rights but one of the purposes of this guidance is to show the way in which accepted good practice, focused on patients' wishes and interests, closely echoes the requirements of the External link Human Rights Act.
 In many cases, considering Convention rights will not alter the final decision, but the way in which the decision is reached will differ (by specifically considering human rights issues) and there will be greater transparency and scrutiny of the decision-making process.

 How will decision making differ?